ashishkarnad/sandbox/sensu-classic/core/README.md

 If you don't see the new subscription, wait a few seconds and try the settings API again.

-**5. Create a check that produces curl timing events for Nginx**
+**5. Create a check to monitor Nginx**

-Use a configuration file to create a check that runs `metrics-curl.rb` every 10 seconds on all clients with the `sandbox-testing` subscription and send it to the InfluxDB pipeline:
+Use a configuration file to create a service check that runs `metrics-curl.rb` every 10 seconds on all clients with the `sandbox-testing` subscription and send it to the InfluxDB pipeline:

 ```
 sudo nano /etc/sensu/conf.d/checks/check_curl_timings.json